Skip to main content

 Share:

-Orthopedic specialists have also weighed in on the advantages of weighted vests over traditional rucking backpacks.
-According to a leading sports medicine expert at a prominent New York hospital, “Weighted vests distribute force more evenly across the torso, reducing strain on the lower back compared to rucksacks.
-This makes them safer for most people, especially for those susceptible to back pain, as long as the vest is fitted and weighted appropriately” (New York Post).
-Experts also note that weighted vests can be easily adjusted for weight and fit, catering to different body shapes and fitness levels.
-This flexibility is vital for Thai women, whose needs span from young professionals seeking efficient exercise to grandmothers wanting to maintain independence and mobility.
+Orthopedic specialists compare weighted vests favorably with traditional rucking backpacks.
+An expert at a leading sports medicine center explained that weighted vests distribute force more evenly across the torso, reducing lower-back strain when properly fitted.
+The device can be adjusted for weight and fit, accommodating different body shapes and fitness levels.
+This flexibility is especially relevant for Thai women, from young professionals seeking efficient exercise to grandmothers maintaining mobility.

-Research from the exercise science field corroborates these practical benefits.
-Current studies, including a 2024 meta-analysis in the Journal of Strength and Conditioning Research, confirm that walking or exercising with a weighted vest increases energy expenditure up to 15% compared to unweighted activities, develops lower body muscle strength, and supports cardiovascular endurance.
-Moreover, studies highlight improvements in balance and posture, critical for preventing falls in peri- and post-menopausal women (mtsobek.com).
-However, experts urge caution for those with existing joint or spine issues, advising anyone with osteoporosis or arthritis to consult a doctor before beginning a rucking regimen (New York Post).
+Exercise science supports these practical benefits.
+A 2024 meta-analysis found that walking or exercising with a weighted vest can raise energy expenditure by up to 15 percent, strengthen lower body muscles, and improve cardiovascular endurance.
+Additional studies highlight improvements in balance and posture, key for reducing falls among peri- and post-menopausal women.
+Still, experts urge those with joint or spine issues to consult a healthcare professional before beginning a rucking regimen.

 Related Articles